Support for children at risk of being suspended or excluded from school

 You can find more information about:

-For further advice surrounding suspensions contact us.
+For further advice surrounding suspensions contact the exclusion and reintegration team.

 Permanent exclusions